Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 Working at Tesla had always lingered in the back of Janani’s mind as a dream.

-Then, around 2021, Tesla’s rapid rise in the EV space caught her attention.
-In her third semester then, she knew it was crunch time to decide which companies to apply to.
+Tesla’s rapid rise in the EV space in 2021 caught her attention at the same time she had to decide which companies to apply to in her third semester.

 “At that time, I revamped my resume and revisited my experience with Caterpillar,” she says.
 “That’s when I realised I needed to focus on automotive companies, specifically in hardware product management.
 Tesla, Apple, and Amazon were the companies that came to mind, and automotive hardware product management became the field I was aiming for.”

-She applied and got into the first round of interview with HR, a 30-minute screening focused on her experience at Caterpillar.
+She applied and landed the first interview, a 30-minute screening with HR, where she talked about her experience at Caterpillar.

 Then came the panel interview, a session with five to six team members, including Technical Programme Managers (TPMs) and engineers.